US-ISRAEL PARTNERSHIP

 Dr. Avner Golov

-Source: MIND policy paper on a U.S.-Israel Defense Alliance Initiative (August 2024).
+Source: MIND policy paper on the Trump Administration and the IMEC Initiative (August 2025)

 RECENTLY IN THE MEDIA